-Easily grown in average, medium, well-drained soil in full sun to part shade.
+Easily grown in average, medium moisture, well-drained soil in full sun to part shade.
 Prefers deep, rich, moist soils with light to moderate shade.
 Performs well in sun dappled shade.
 Tolerates a wide range of soils except heavy, poorly drained ones.
 Remove flowering stems after bloom to encourage additional bloom.
 Keep soils uniformly moist after bloom to prolong attractive foliage appearance.
-When foliage depreciates, plants may be cut to the ground.
+When foliage depreciates (often by mid-summer), plants may be cut to the ground.
 This plant may be grown from seed and may self-seed in the garden under optimum growing conditions.

 No serious insect or disease problems.
 Susceptible to leaf miner.
+Watch for columbine borer.
 Foliage usually declines by mid-summer at which point it should be cut to the ground.

 Compact shape makes this one of the better columbines for rock gardens.
 Also good in border fronts, cottage gardens, open shade gardens or naturalized areas.
 Can be effective in the sun-dappled areas of woodland gardens.
 Continue to water plants after bloom to enjoy the ground cover effect of the attractive foliage.